w3f/polkadot-wiki/docs/learn/learn-jam-chain.md

 ## Polkadot Virtual Machine (PVM)

-The PVM design is based on the RISC-V ISA (Instruction Set Architecture).
-It's a very simple instruction format.
-The RISC-V ISA is:
+The PVM design is rooted in the RISC-V ISA (Instruction Set Architecture), known for its simplicity and versatility.
+The RISC-V ISA offers several advantages:

-- easy to transpile into common hardware formats like x86, x64, and ARM
+- It is easy to transpile into common hardware formats such as x86, x64, and ARM.
-- well supported by tooling like [LLVM](https://llvm.org/)
+- It is well-supported by tooling like [LLVM](https://llvm.org/)

-PVM itself is simple and secure, sandboxable.
-It has various guarantees over execution, it is friendly to metering, deterministic, and consensus-sensitive.
-It can host arbitrary in a sense that PVM does not have much of the complexity, nor does it have much of the opinionation that you might otherwise find in other VMs.

-WASM is ultimately optimized for a web use case, and this is sort of fine in most circumstances.
-However, the stack is not handled as part of the machine itself (but rather it's sort of off-machine) and this creates issues in continuations.
-Now, continuations can be really a very helpful thing to have, particularly when you're doing stuff like asynchronous programming with XCM.

-RISC-V, being such a simple and sort of regular machine, just puts the stack in a bit of memory, which means if you snapshot the whole of memory, or at least the pages that are actually used in memory, you will end up being able to have continuations naturally.
-There's nothing extra to do.
+The PVM itself embodies simplicity and security, being sandboxable and offering various execution guarantees.
+It is deterministic, consensus-sensitive, and friendly to metering.
+Unlike other VMs, the PVM lacks complexity and excessive opinionation.

+WASM, while optimized for web use cases, presents challenges with stack management, particularly in handling continuations.
+RISC-V addresses this issue by placing the stack in memory, facilitating continuations handling naturally without additional complexity.

-Now, as it happens, PVM also achieves incredibly fast execution speeds (free metering compared to WASM) when run on regular hardware like X64 and ARM.
+Additionally, the PVM demonstrates exceptional execution speeds, especially when run on conventional hardware like X64 and ARM, offering advantages such as free metering compared to WASM.

-RISC-V-enabled continuations will set a new standard for coding that is meant to scale across multi-core platforms like JAM.
-Realistically, this is how all blockchains are ultimately going to scale.
-This idea of just throwing faster single-core CPUs at it is not going to go very far.
-We already can see this in hardware and in the evolution of software platforms as well.
-There is an increasing need to think in terms of asynchronous, parallelized architectures.
-The same will for sure be true in blockchain and consensus algorithms.
+The incorporation of RISC-V-enabled continuations is poised to establish a new standard for scalable coding across multi-core platforms like JAM.
+Asynchronous, parallelized architectures are increasingly essential for scalability in both hardware and software platforms, a trend that is expected to extend to blockchain and consensus algorithms.

 ## SAFROLE